Discover one of the ancient world's best kept secrets on a special day trip to Ostia Antica from Rome

 Explore the magnificently preserved remains of Rome's ancient port

 The ancient Roman port city of Ostia Antica is only a half-hour train journey from Rome.
-Though it used to be on the sea, silt build-up over the centuries means that it now lies three kilometers inland.
-In fact, it was this sand blowing in gradually from the coast that has preserved the city so well for our eyes today.
+Though it used to be on the sea, a build-up of silt over the centuries means that it now lies three kilometers inland.
+It was this sand blowing in gradually from the coast that has preserved the city so well for us today.
 'Ostia' means 'mouth,' and refers to this city's important position at the mouth of the Tiber River.
-As Rome grew in importance Ostia grew with it into a thriving port city of 80,000 inhabitants in its hey-day during the days of the Imperial empire.
-The city was very well connected to Rome by the river Tiber and the ancient roads of Via Ostiense and Via Portuensis, which in those days were renowned as being the busiest in the Roman Empire.
+As Rome grew in importance Ostia grew with it, turning into a thriving port city of 80,000 inhabitants in its Imperial heyday.
+The city was very well connected to Rome by the river Tiber as well as the ancient roads of Via Ostiense and Via Portuensis, the busiest in the Roman Empire.

 One of the most important features of Ostia were the warehouses that stored goods imported from all over the Roman Empire.
 With such a concentration of produce it became necessary to guard against potentially devastating fires, and so the Emperor Augustus established a Fire Station which we can still visit today.
 We will see its important Altar to the Emperors, as well as its bathroom with marble seats and coved ceilings.
 After passing a row of shops we will step inside the Tavern of Fortunatus to see the floor mosaic that welcomed his guests with the greeting "Fortunatus says if you are thirsty, drink wine from the crater."
 The accompanying picture of a giant drinking goblet drives the innkeeper's message home.

-The next stop on this private Rome tour will be a beautiful Roman Theatre from the first century B.C., used today for evening concerts in the summer.
+Our private Rome tour will take you to the beautiful Roman Theatre from the first century B.C., used today for evening concerts in the summer.
 Here up to 4,500 people were seated and entertained with tragedies, aquatic shows, music and bawdy comedies.
 Behind the theatre we will explore the Square of the Corporations, a rare site surrounding the Temple to Venus which housed the offices of merchants decorated with mosaics displaying their vocations, ranging from the transport of wheat to live elephants.

-After lunch we will continue our private tour with a visit to the small museum with displays of many sculptures and frescoes found on-site.
+After, we will continue with a visit to the small museum of Ostia Antica, with displays of many sculptures and frescoes found on-site.
 Next an intriguing visit to the Thermopolium, an ancient bar and restaurant that looks almost as if it could still be serving food today.
 Across the street we will see the famous House of Diana, one of the most important surviving apartment buildings from ancient Roman times.
 After visiting a bakery and seeing a field of giant pottery containers for oil and wine, we will arrive at the Curia and the Forum - the civic heart of Ostia and site of the temples to Hercules and the Goddess Roma.

-After an exciting day visiting these wondrous sites on this special ancient Rome private tour, your guide will return with you on the train to Rome from where you can take a taxi back to your hotel.
+After an exciting day visiting these wondrous sites on this special ancient Rome private tour, your guide will return with you on the train to the meeting point.